ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 This section covers a number of representative use cases for remote attestation, independent of specific solutions.
-The purpose is to provide motivation for various aspects of the architecture presented in this draft.
-Many other use cases exist, and this document does not intend to have a complete list, only to have a set of use cases that collectively cover all the functionality required in the architecture.
+The purpose is to provide motivation for various aspects of the architecture presented in this document.
+Many other use cases exist, and this document does not intend to have a complete list, only to illustrate a set of use cases that collectively cover all the functionality required in the architecture.

-Each use case includes a description followed by a summary of the Attester and Relying Party roles.
+Each use case includes an description followed by an additional summary of the Attester and Relying Party roles derived from the use case.

 ## Network Endpoint Assessment